 So far, the dynamics of distributions have received far less study.
 Gabaix et al. (2016) study the dynamics of income inequality.
 Conventional models do not generate sufficiently high transition speeds to match the empirical rise in top income inequality.
 They introduce scale and type dependence for income dynamics to obtain transition speeds for distributions that are sufficiently large.
 We also allow for exogenous types (our financial abilities), which in our framework leads to endogenous scale dependence (via the exploding regime).
 We apply our method to quantify the importance of type and scale dependence.
 Kaymak and Poschke (2016) present how top 1%, 5% and 10% wealth shares evolve over time.
-We extend their work inter alia by looking at the entire density and, thereby, at all wealth shares and by studying the effect of capital income risk.
+We extend their work inter alia by looking at the entire density and, thereby, at all wealth shares and by studying the effect of capital income risk.10

-To the best of our knowledge, our paper is the first to employ FPEs to understand the quantitative relevance of capital income risk on the evolution of wealth distributions over time.
+To the best of our knowledge, our paper is the first to employ FPEs to understand the quantitative relevance of capital income risk on the evolution of entire wealth densities over time.
 There are, however, two recent studies that share some of our features, although our paper differs from these studies in many important respects.
-Benhabib, Bisin and Luo (2017) quantitatively emphasize the importance of capital income risk in addition to persistent earnings inequality and bequests to explain wealth distributions and social mobility patterns.
+Benhabib, Bisin and Luo (2019) quantitatively emphasize the importance of capital income risk in addition to persistent earnings inequality and bequests to explain wealth distributions and social mobility patterns.
 While their main analysis focuses on stationary distributions, their robustness check studies how wealth distributions evolve over time.
 The length of one period of analysis in their approach is 36 years.
 They study the dynamics of wealth in the SCF over a length of 45 years.
-This length of time is approximated by two time periods in their model.
-We track each of the 12 wealth distributions in the NLSY data from 1986 to 2008 by our method.
-Employing a continuous time framework, we can choose the model length such that it coincides with data length.
-Our analysis also allows for explicit stochastic labour income over time.
-Our robustness check shows that the absence of one source of uncertainty strongly reduces the model's explanatory power.

-&lt;sup>5There is an earlier work that studies the effects of capital income risk as well.
-Angeletos and Calvet (2005, 2006) employ CARA preferences and allow for additive endowment risk.
-Angeletos (2007) does not have additive endowment risk but employs Epstein-Zin preferences with CEIS and CRRA.
+This length endowment risk but employs Epstein-Zin preferences with CEIS and CRRA.
 In addition to idiosyncratic capital income risk (housholds own private business), there is a second riskless asset.
 This leads to closed-form solutions for policy functions (as in Merton, 1971).
 Krusell and Smith (1998) have stochastic discount factors which play a similar role as stochastic interest rates.

-&lt;sup>6Benhabib, Bisin, and Zhu (2015) extend their findings from Benhabib, Bisin, and Zhu (2011) by looking at an infinite horizon setup.
+7Benhabib, Bisin, and Zhu (2015) extend their findings from Benhabib, Bisin, and Zhu (2011) by looking at an infinite horizon setup.
 Their infinite horizon setup works with non-negative wealth levels, assumes i.i.d. processes for the interest rates and labour income and analytically studies properties of the stationary distribution.

-&lt;sup>7De Nardi and Fella (2017) provide a comprehensive overview of various determinants of wealth distribution.
+8De Nardi and Fella (2017) provide a comprehensive overview of various determinants of wealth distribution.

-In their online Appendix E, they also look at wealth inequality.
+9In their online Appendix E, they also look at wealth inequality.
 The underlying maximization problem assumes deterministic labour income, iid capital income and that individuals consume an exogenous fraction of their wealth.
 We will see later, inter alia, that stochastic labour income is crucial for obtaining empirically convincing descriptions of wealth dynamics.

-&lt;sup>9Bayer and Wälde (2015) provide proof of the existence and stability of stationary wealth distributions in continuous-time models with labour income risk.
+10Bayer et al. (2019) provide proof of the existence and stability of stationary wealth distributions in continuous-time models with labour income risk.
 Parra-Alvarez et al. (2017) structurally estimate a heterogenous agent model.
 They focus on the identifiability of parameters and apply their method to the 2013 distribution of wealth in the SCF.